nils-braun/b2luigi/docs/index.rst

 Luigi already contains a large set of tasks for scheduling and monitoring batch jobs [1]_.
 But for thousands of tasks in very large projects with different task-defining libraries, you have some problems:

-*   **You want to run many (like many!) batch jobs in parallel** In other implementations, for every running batch job you also need a running task that monitors it.
+*   **You want to run many (many many!) batch jobs in parallel** In other luigi batch implementations, for every running batch job you also need a running task that monitors it.
-    On most of the systems, the maximal number of processes is limited per user, you will not be able to run more batch jobs than this
+    On most of the systems, the maximal number of processes is limited per user, so you will not be able to run more batch jobs than this.
     But what do you do if you have thousands of tasks to do?
 *   **You have already a large set of luigi tasks in your project** In other implementations you either have to override a ``work`` function (and you are not allowed to touch